FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 FuelError: Transaction is not inserted.
 UTXO does not exist: {{utxoId}}
 ```

-To safely retry a transaction that failed during processing, you should reassemble the transaction request from scratch and then resubmit it.
+To safely retry a transaction that failed during processing, you should reassemble the request from scratch and resubmit it.

 <<< @/../../docs-snippets/src/guide/cookbook/resubmitting-failed-transactions.test.ts#resubmitting-failed-transactions-4{ts:line-numbers}